nikolaLazarevic95/vue-weather-app-with-vuetify/README.md

 <b>📝 Weather.js 📝 </b>

-Simple webiste to help you find everything you need to know before you step out of the house :)
+Webiste to help you find everything about the weather before you step out of the house :)

 --Link to the application--
 https://laza-weather-app.netlify.app